Bispectral duality and separation of variables from surface defect transition: - and -observables as surface defects

 \subsubsection{$\mathbf{Q}$-observables from higgsing}

 We have constructed the $\mathbf{Q}/\tilde{\mathbf{Q}}$-observables as surface defects in the four-dimensional $\EN=2$ gauge theory created by coupling a two-dimensional $\EN=(2,2)$ theory.
-Recall that, in the IIA duality frame, the four-dimensional $\EN=2$ theory is realized by the low-energy effective theory on the worldvolume of a stack of D4-branes, while the two-dimensional theory for the $\mathbf{Q}$-observable is the low-energy effective theory on the worldvolume of single D2-brane ending on an NS5-brane.
+Here, we show that these surface defects can be engineered through partial Higgsing of a higher-rank gauge theory.
+We will first provide a qualitative description of this higgsing construction within the IIA brane setup, and then implement it at the level of exact partition functions.
+It should be emphasized that the IIA brane picture is ignorant of the $\Omega$-background and should be regarded only as a qualitative description once it is turned on.\\

-It is clear from the IIA brane picture (see Figure \ref{fig:higgsQ}) that the $\mathbf{Q}$-observable can be created as a result of a partial higgsing of the theory with higher-rank gauge group, as we now explain.
 Let us consider having $N+1$ D4-branes stretched between two NS5-branes and infinity.
-The low energy effective theory is the $SU(N+1)$ gauge theory with $N+1$ fundamental hypermultiplets and $N+1$ anti-fundamental hypermultiplets.
+The low energy effective theory is the $SU(N+1)$ gauge theory with $N+1$ fundamental hypermultiplets and $N+1$ anti-fundamental hypermultiplets (see Figure \ref{fig:higgsQ}).
 Now, consider aligning the position (on the $(x^8 ,x^9)$-plane) of one of the D4-branes across the two NS5-branes.
-Such an alignment enables the D4-brane to move along the $x^5$-direction, creating a D2-brane stretched between the D4-brane and one of the NS5-branes.
-Thus, after the transition, we are left with the original stack of $N$ D4-branes across two NS5-branes augmented by single D2-brane ending on one of the NS5-branes.
-This is precisely the IIA brane engineering of the $\mathbf{Q}$-observable that we explained earlier in section \ref{subsubsec:qobscouple}.
+This alignment enables the D4-brane to move along the $x^5$-direction (positive or negative), creating (possibly multiple) D2-branes, each of which is stretched between the D4-brane and one of the NS5-branes.
+Thus, after sending the D4-brane to the infinity in the $x^5$-direction, we are left with the original stack of $N$ D4-branes across two NS5-branes augmented by D2-branes ending on the NS5-branes.
+This is precisely the IIA brane engineering of the $\mathbf{Q}/\tilde{\mathbf{Q}}$-observables that we explained earlier in section \ref{subsubsec:qobscouple}.